UoB-COMSM0166/2025-group-28/README.md

 </div>

 ### Behavioural Diagrams

 Following on from the class diagram, drawing up a sequence diagram allowed us to model the interactions between different objects in the game and the order in which they occurred.

 In a typical gameplay loop, a room would be created, which would spawn mobs.
 The player would then have to shoot at the mobs and kill them.
 Once the player had killed all the mobs in the room, the game would then generate a new room, repeating this sequence.
-This is visualised in the diagram below (See Fig C) – where Game and Player are global variables persisting through the runtime states, interacting with the different objects of finite lifetimes.
+This is visualised in the diagram below (See Fig. C) – where Game and Player are global variables persisting through the runtime states, interacting with the different objects of finite lifetimes.

 <div align="center">